mvo5/mupy-opener/README.md

 these messages.

-Each message contains a header with the sign algoirthm used (but only HMAC-sha512 is implemented right now), the version of the protocol ("1" right now) and a "nonce".
+Each message contains a header with the sign algoirthm used (but only HMAC-sha256 is implemented right now), the version of the protocol ("1" right now) and a "nonce".
 Then the json payload and finally the signature.
 All parts are base64 encoded and concatenated with "." as the separator.

 The protocol itself is stateful and line oriented.
 When a client connects the esp32 sends a "welcome" message that contains the version and the supported api.
-Only the "opener" API is supported today but it would be trivial to extend.
+Only the "opener" API is supported today (but it would be trivial to extend).
 In the header it also contains the randomly generated nonce that is valid *only* for this session.
 The client then validates the signature and uses the nonce for all subsequent calls.
-The clientmakes API calls as json and the server replies with json message as needed.
+The client makes API calls as json and the server replies with json message as needed.

 ## Testing